tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <u>[General laughter]</u>

 McCarthy: "Council, for my benefit, define...
-(I think he might be an expert on that) -- Define 'pixie'."
+(I think you might be an expert on that) -- Define 'pixie'."

 Welch: "I should say-- I should say, Mr. Senator, that a pixie is a close relative of a fairy."